spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 The key aspect in this configuration is the producer-context-ref.
 Producer context contains all the producer configuration for all the topics that this adapter is expected to handle.
 A channel in which messages are arriving is configured with the adapter and therefore any message sent to that channel will be handled by this adapter.
-You can also configure a poller depending on the type of channel that you use.
+You can also configure a poller depending on the type of the channel used.
 For example, in the above configuration, we use a queue based channel and thus a poller is configured with a task executor.
 If no messages are available in the queue it will timeout immediately because of the receive-timeout configuration.
 Then it will poll again with a delay of 1 second.